eldankit/BoardGamesRecommendationProject/README.md

 ### PostgreSQL Database:

-Persistent Volume: Stores tables for Boardgames, users, ratings, and recommendations.
+- **Persistent Volume**: Stores tables for Boardgames, users, ratings, and recommendations.
+- **Database Pod**: A PostgreSQL pod that handles the database

 ### Web Application Deployment:

-HorizontalPodAutoscaler: Starts with 2 replicas and scales up to 5.
+- **HorizontalPodAutoscaler**: Starts with 2 replicas and scales up to 5.
-LoadBalancer: Distributes traffic among the web app replicas.
+- **LoadBalancer**: Distributes traffic among the web app replicas.

 ### Kafka Deployment:

-Zookeeper Pod: Manages Kafka broker coordination.
+- **Zookeeper Pod**: Manages Kafka broker coordination.
-Kafka Broker Pod: Receives information from the web app (acting as a producer).
+- **Kafka Broker Pod**: Receives information from the web app (acting as a producer).

 ### Web-App-Analytics:

-Persistent Volume: Stores processed analytics data.
+- **Persistent Volume**: Stores processed analytics data.
-Interaction with Kafka: Consumes data from Kafka for processing.
+- **Analytics pod**: Consumes data from Kafka for processing daily analytics.

 ### CronJob with Spark ALS Model:

-Schedule: Runs every 12 hours.
+- **Schedule**: Runs every 12 hours.
-Task: Generates new recommendations based on the ratings table and updates the PostgreSQL database.
+- **Task**: Generates new recommendations based on the ratings table and updates the PostgreSQL database.

 ### Interaction Flow:
-The web app interacts with the database for user, game, and recommendation data.
+- The web app interacts with the database for user, game, and recommendation data.
-User interactions or other events are sent to Kafka by the web app.
+- User interactions or other events are sent to Kafka by the web app.
-The web-app-analytics deployment processes the Kafka messages and stores the analytics data.
+- The web-app-analytics deployment processes the Kafka messages and stores the analytics data.
-The Spark CronJob updates recommendations in the PostgreSQL database every 12 hours based on the latest ratings.
+- The Spark CronJob updates recommendations in the PostgreSQL database every 12 hours based on the latest ratings.
-This setup allows for scalable web app deployment, real-time data streaming, and periodic updates to recommendations.
+- This setup allows for scalable web app deployment, real-time data streaming, and periodic updates to recommendations.

 ## Web Application Pages and Features